Sign up for our monthly blubolt email!

 Yes it’s all in the name, but it’s not just their own mums that people buy for on Mother’s Day!

-Shoppers will also be buying gifts for their grandmas, sisters, aunties and just about any other female relatives who happen to be mothers in their lives.
+Shoppers will also be buying gifts for their grandmas, sisters, aunties and just about any other female relatives who happen to be mothers.
 It’s why if you head to the card section of a gift shop, you’ll see a variety of Mother’s Day cards for almost all female relatives.

 This means that shoppers won’t be making just the most obvious search queries, so capitalise on this consumer behaviour and think wisely about keyword placement.
 Which, conveniently, leads us onto our next point…

-Optimising your PPC campaign in the last week or so before Mother’s Day is an excellent strategy to drive traffic to your site.
+Optimising your PPC campaign in the last week or so before the big day should be a key component o f your Mother’s Day marketing strategy to drive traffic to your site.
 Why?
-Because all those precious clicks will be rolling in during this period as people realise that the date is fast approaching!
+Because all those precious clicks will be rolling in during this period as people realise that the date is fast approaching.
+These are the super hot leads you need to drive revenue!

-You should ideally boost your AdWords budget in the 1- 2 week time window leading up to the day and expand your keywords accordingly (for all female relatives as we mentioned above).
-This will let you capitalise on people’s search behaviour during this time.
-This strategy will also get your site in front of the eye’s of the searchers making last-minute purchases.
+You should ideally boost your AdWords budget in the 1- 2 week time window leading up to the day and expand your keywords accordingly.
+This will let you capitalise on people’s search behaviour leading up to the date.
+An optimization strategy like this will also get your site in front of the eyes of the searchers making last-minute purchases.

 Use sitelink extensions to draw people’s attention to specific Mother’s Day related pages and offers on your site.
 This is especially useful for last-minute shoppers who will be quickly scanning the search results looking for specific keywords so as to make their purchase decision as quickly as possible.
 Sitelink extensions will entice them to click through by saving them having to click on a site and look around only to then leave after they don’t find what they’re looking for.